rampal-punia/python-day-to-day/sets/intersection_update_method_in_sets.md

 # Intersection Update Methods in Sets

-The intersection_update() method in Python sets modifies the set calling the method by keeping only the elements that are also present in one or more specified sets.

-It means, this method updates a set with the intersection of itself and one or more other sets.
+The intersection_update() method in Python sets updates a set with the intersection of itself and one or more other sets.
 It updates the set in-place and returns None.
 It takes one or more iterables (sets, lists, tuples, etc.) as its arguments.

 Here's an example code that demonstrates the usage of intersection_update() method: